JHGarrett/CustomHistory/Readme.md

 I have tested and can confirm it is working on Apache, Nginx, and Tomcat servers.
 This will work with a Node server as well but that seems kinda pointless because React-Router does this for you.

 Browser support- IE, Chrome, Edge, and Firefox.
-I havent tried on opera but who is using opera anyway ¯\_(ツ)_/¯
+I haven't tried on opera but who is using opera anyway ¯¯|_(ツ)_/¯¯